I have heard this question from more clients than I can count!

 Horizontal Nail Ridges

 Horizontal nail ridges are less common and can be due to a multitude of reasons.
 Most often, they are due to infection and injury.
+A common horizontal ridge can be be created if your feet mildly over-pronate, causing your toes to hit the tip of your shoe as you walk or run.
+Over-pronating as you walk or run can also cause you to bruise your nail and even have it fall off.
 Of course it is important to see a doctor when such an injury or infection occurs, especially in the area of the nail matrix, the area around the moon of your nail and below the cuticle.
-This type of injury or infection can cause permanent horizontal nail ridges and waves, although this usually only happens on one or more fingers.
+This type of injury or infection can cause permanent horizontal nail ridges and waves, although this usually only happens on one or more fingers or toes.
 When the ridges are on all the nails, it is usually a systemic nail disorder and you will want to consult a doctor.
-The most common type of systemic nail ridges can be the caused of by, but are not limited to:
+The most common type of systemic nail ridges can be the caused by, but are not limited to:

 1. Nail Pitting, most commonly from Psoriasis